 This is partially because it’s the only true rooftop bar in the area open to the public.
 But it is also because they craft a damn good cocktail!
 The Durham Hotel's rooftop bar also has a food menu.

 It includes items that are easy to love, like guacamole and tortilla chips, cheese and charcuterie board options, deviled eggs, or a southern biscuit with pimento cheese.

 The Durham Hotel Does Not Have a Pool

 The only thing we missed at The Durham Hotel was a pool, like nearby Unscripted has.

 21c Museum Hotel is nearby as well, and they don’t have a pool either.
 We suppose it’s not a given at any hotel.
 Regardless, we want to mention it in case you're looking for a hotel with a pool.

 Durham Hotel Packages

 Speaking of The Durham Hotel being the complete package, we adore the packages they offer!

-They run specials if you book in advance for the best possible rate, or for holidays and occasions including Labor Day.
-Our favorite package they offer, however, is their Night on the Roof.
-They have a “No Strings Attached” package sometimes too if you’re a little weary about booking.
+They run specials if you book in advance for the best possible rate, or for holidays and special occasions.
+Valet parking is additional.

 Heading to North Carolina?
 Also check out: